benkwhite/PredictSeats/Readme.md

 ## Things to know
 1. Don't turn learning rate too high, making it no great than 0.001 is a good choice.

+## Updates since last version
+1. Add the choice of using MSE or GaussianNLLLoss as the loss function.
+The default is GaussianNLLLoss.
+For MSE loss,  if want to have confidence interval, it need to use Monte Carlo method to get the confidence interval but the result is not good.
+2. Make the root folder more clean and organized.
+Sort the files into different folders.
+If there is no existing folder, it will be created automatically.
+3. The main function is packed into a function `main_program()` to make the execution more clear.
+4. Ensemble all the validation function into one file `RNN_apply_ind.py`.
+Simply run the code in the file to get the validation result.
+5. Use `parameters.json` to store all the parameters.
+This makes it easier to change the parameters.
+6. Improve serveral functions to make the code more efficient and time-saving.
+7. Some old functions are removed.
+8. Interactive with the user to ask what route result to show.
+9. Add checkpoint function to save the model and optimizer.
+10. Fix some bugs.
+   - Processing the unconsistent number of departure and arrival airports in the schedule file and the performance file.
+   - Handling the start year not from the beginning year of the dataset
+11. Thanks to Vishesh, the population data was updated to (2005, 2015, 2020) instead of (2005, 2015, 2019) by using the Excel function.

 ## Expectation?